tari-labs/tari-university/src/cryptography/musig-schnorr-sig-scheme/The_MuSig_Schnorr_Signature_Scheme.md

 Currently, standard transactions on the Bitcoin network can be referred to as single-signature transactions, as they require only one signature, from the owner of the private key associated with the Bitcoin address.
-However, the Bitcoin network supports much more complicated transactions, which can require the signatures of multiple people before the funds can be transferred.
+However, the Bitcoin network supports far more complicated transactions, which can require the signatures of multiple people before the funds can be transferred.
 These are often referred to as $ m-of-n $ transactions, where m represents the number of signatures required to spend, while n represents the number of signatures possible&nbsp;[[5]].

 #### Use Cases for $ m-of-n $ Multi-signatures

+The use cases for $ m-of-n $ multi-signatures are as follows:

-When $ m=1 $ and $ n>1 $, it is considered a **shared wallet**, which could be used for small group funds that do not require much security.
+- When $ m=1 $ and $ n>1 ​$, it is considered a **shared wallet**, which could be used for small group funds that do not require much security.
 This is the least secure multi-signature option, because it is not multifactor.
 Any compromised individual would jeopardize the entire group.
 Examples of use cases include funds for a weekend or evening event, or a shared wallet for some kind of game.
 Besides being convenient to spend from, the only benefit of this setup is that all   but one of the backup/password pairs could be lost and all of the funds would be recoverable.

-When $ m=n $, it is considered a **partner wallet**, which brings with it some nervousness, as no keys can be lost.
+- When $ m=n $, it is considered a **partner wallet**, which brings with it some nervousness, as no keys can be lost.
 As the number of signatures required increases, the risk also increases.
 This type of multi-signature can be considered to be a hard multifactor authentication.

-When $ m<0.5n $, it is considered a **buddy account**, which could be used for spending from corporate group funds.
+- When $ m<0.5n $, it is considered a **buddy account**, which could be used for spending from corporate group funds.
 The consequence for the colluding minority needs to be greater than possible benefits.
 It is considered less convenient than a shared wallet, but much more secure.

-When $ m>0.5n $, it is referred to as a **consensus account**.
+- When $ m>0.5n $, it is referred to as a **consensus account**.
 The classic multi-signature wallet is a two of three, and is a special case of a consensus account.
 A two of three scheme has the best characteristics for creating new Bitcoin addresses, and for secure storing and spending.
 One compromised signatory does not compromise the funds.
 A single secret key can be lost and the funds can still be recovered.
 If done correctly, off-site backups are created during wallet setup.
 The way to recover funds is known by more than one party.
 The balance of power with a multi-signature wallet can be shifted by having one party control more keys than the other parties.
 If one party controls multiple keys, there is a greater risk of those keys not remaining as multiple factors.

-When $ m=0.5n $, it is referred to as a **split account**.
+- When $ m=0.5n $, it is referred to as a **split account**.
 This is an interesting use case, as there would be three of six, where one person holds three keys and three people hold one key.
 In this way, one person could control their own money, but the funds could still be recoverable, even if the primary key holder were to disappear with all of their keys.
   As $ n $ increases, the level of trust in the secondary parties can decrease.
 A good use case might be a family savings account that would automatically become an inheritance account if the primary account holder were to die&nbsp;[[5]].

 ### Rogue Attacks